researchwiseai/pulse-ts/README.md

 git push origin "v$VERSION"
 ```

-Ensure an `NPM_TOKEN` secret is configured.
-The release workflow exposes this as `NPM_CONFIG_TOKEN`
-so `bun publish` can authenticate with the npm registry.
-Also set the `COSIGN_PRIVATE_KEY` secret to
-the contents of your cosign private key.
-The workflow writes this secret to a temporary file before
+Ensure `NPM_TOKEN` and `COSIGN_PRIVATE_KEY` secrets are configured so the workflow can publish the
-signing the tarball.
+package and sign the tarball.

-## Downloading Release Artifacts
+### Downloading Release Artifacts

-Pre-built bundles are attached to each GitHub release along with a detached signature and SBOM.
-The
+Pre-built bundles, signatures and SBOM files are attached to each GitHub release.
-`sbom.xml` file lists all dependencies used to produce the package.

-Download and verify the tarball for a specific tag:

 ```bash
 VERSION=<tag>